 The courses in the Programming, Data Structures and Algorithms domain teach the knowledge and skills required to design and program solutions to typical information technology problems.
-The student will be taught all that is needed to write object-oriented standalone, event-driven and web-based programs.
+The students are taught object-oriented programming in the context of standalone, event-driven and web-based programs.

 Programming I – Java I

-The courses within the Operating Systems, Networks and Computer Architecture domain deliver the knowledge and skills required by the student to understand, install and optimally configure various operating systems, and to run programs using these operating systems in standalone or networked environments.
-This domain will also provide the student with the knowledge of how to administer and secure information over a network.
+The courses within the Infrastructure, Operating Systems and Networking domain deliver the knowledge and skills required by the student to understand, install and optimally configure various operating systems locally or on the cloud, and to deploy and run applications on these systems.

 Data Communications & Networking

 The Database domain courses give the student the knowledge and skills to build relational databases and to administer a database management system.
-This domain will draw upon the knowledge and skills learned in the programming, data structures and algorithms domain and the Business Administration course.
-This domain will also provide the student with the knowledge of how to administer and secure information over intranets and the Internet.
+This domain will draw upon the knowledge and skills learned in the programming, data structures and algorithms domain.

-The courses in the Internet Applications domain will enable the student to combine the knowledge and skill sets developed in the other domains with new knowledge specific to this domain in order to create web-based e-business applications.
-The students will be given the tools to work in groups, to manage projects, to make oral presentations and to write user documentation.
-This domain will also provide the student with the knowledge of how to secure information over intranets and the Internet.
-The Internship permits the student to apply the knowledge and skills acquired in the classroom to the workplace.
-The student will be called upon to use any or all of the knowledge and skills of the five domains as an entry-level programmer, junior network administrator or support technician.
+The courses in the Web Applications domain will enable the student to combine the knowledge and skill sets developed in the other domains with new knowledge specific to this domain in order to create web-based applications.
+The project of the Web Applications V course integrates knowledge attained through the entire program: students are required to work in groups, to manage projects, to make oral presentations, to design, develop, test and deploy a substantial web application, and to write user documentation.

+The courses in the Career Preparation domain prepare the student to work in industry.
+Topics such as ethics in the profession, analyzing security risks, researching technology and professional communication are revisited.
+The internship permits the student to apply the knowledge and skills acquired in the classroom to the workplace.
+The student will be called upon to use any or all of the knowledge and skills of the domains as an entry-level software developer.